AbleHealth/team/README.md

     * Processes are easily automatable, e.g. using automated tests in place of a comprehensive style guide

-* Document plans and decisions.
+* Document plans and decisions in Podio.
 Prefer this when:

-    * Team members will want to refer back to plans, processes, specifications, instructions, or meeting notes (team wiki or Google Drive)
+    * Team members will want to refer back to plans, processes, specifications, instructions, or meeting notes (Podio apps)

-    * Tasks are assigned (Trello)
+    * Tasks are assigned (Podio tasks)

+    * You want to share interesting articles, findings, and ideas (Podio workspace)

+    * You want to say hey (Podio Employee Network)

     * User stories are created or updated (Pivotal Tracker)

-    * You need to share sensitive information or passwords (LastPass)
+    * You need to share passwords or sensitive (non-PHI) information (LastPass)

-    * You find relevant research and whitepapers (Google Drive)

-    * You want to share interesting articles, findings, and ideas (email)
+Note that Podio does allow for private exchange of information.
+This can be done through the chat function or by assigning private tasks.

 ## Unblocking yourself :bulb: